Getting started with Chez Scheme and Emacs on macOS and Windows

 Basic Usage

 The power of Emacs is in the keyboard shortcuts and customization.
-I'm too early in my journey to have unlocked much of that potential.
 When you are browsing info on Emacs, you will see shorthand for referring to keyboard combinations, e.g., C-x C-f corresponds to CTRL+X followed by CTRL+F. The other important key is the meta key with M as the shorthand.
 On my MacBook, the meta key is option.
 On Windows, the default meta key is ALT.
-Similar to .bash_profile, Emacs can be customized through commands saved in the .emacs file [6].
+Similar to .zshrc, Emacs can be customized through commands saved in the .emacs file.

 Geiser